 We often get asked, what is the best way to prepare your coffee?
 It all starts with the coffee you buy.
 We recommend always buying whole bean coffee, like our Nutrition for Longevity Organic Coffee.
 While to some using whole beans is seen as an added unnecessary step, we can ensure you the benefits far outweigh the added step of grinding the coffee yourself.
 The primary benefit of whole beans is that they keep the phytonutrients intact far better than already ground coffee.
 Studies show that for optimal preservation of the phytonutrients you should consume ground coffee within 15 days of being ground.

 The brewing process is a key step in the process for flavor and coffee bean preservation.
 Our personal favorite is with a French press, which is similar to how medicinal infusions are prepared.
-The ground beans are exposed to hot water which is poured over them and then left to infuse for 5+ minutes depending on desired intensity.
+The ground beans are exposed to hot water which is poured over them and then left to infuse for at least five minutes, depending on desired intensity.
 This simple method of brewing helps to bring out the best flavor and phytonutrients in the coffee.

 Boosting the Benefits of Coffee